Kh1oeNarcisse/pydata/README.md

 # pydata
-A data-feed for users of pu
+A data-feed for users of economical languages...